mishrakshay87/Ride_Sharing/README.md

 2) How do the riding dynamics differ between the churned and non churned drivers on weekdays/weekends? -

-a) The drivers that were not churned accept more requests early morning and late night.
+* The drivers that were not churned accept more requests early morning and late night.
-b) On the weekdays, the distribution of requests is almost identical between the two sets of drivers.
+* On the weekdays, the distribution of requests is almost identical between the two sets of drivers.

 3) Is there a difference in the amount of surcharge applied to the rides of churned vs non churned drivers? -